PSKong/merrick/_pages/about.md

 ---

 ### Personal Statement
 I am an engineer passionate about challenges and continuous growth, with a strong ability to learn and collaborate.
+I used to enjoy exploring a variety of interests, but recently I have found an ideal I want to pursue—conducting research in psychology and contributing to the field of psychology.
 My work at Xiaomi and entrepreneurial ventures have provided me with extensive project development and management expertise, and I remain committed to technical excellence.
-My current research focuses on large models and algorithmic advancements.
+My current research focuses on large language models and algorithmic advancements.
 I am active in the open-source community and hope to contribute to technological innovation, creating value for the company and society.